CB-PORTAL/moeen-ai/README.md

 Meet MoeenAI - an innovative, game-changing tech companion that takes digital assistance to the next level.
 It's more than just a virtual assistant; it's a productivity powerhouse embedded right within your desktop computer, leveraging sophisticated AI techniques to communicate, learn, and adapt to your tasks.
-Say goodbye to traditional virtual assistants and say hello to 100 times the efficiency at just a tenth of the cost with AI Computing.
+Say goodbye to traditional virtual assistants and say hello to 100 times the efficiency at just a tenth of the cost through AI Computing.

 ### Overview